ErikEJ/EFCorePowerTools/README.md

 # How do I contribute

 If you encounter a bug or have a feature request, please use the [Issue Tracker](https://github.com/ErikEJ/EFCorePowerTools/issues/new)

+# Building and debugging

+In order to build the source code, use Visual Studio 2017 - run as Administrator.
+To debug, make EFCorePowerTools the startup project, and ensure your build configuration is Debug, x86 (not AnyCPU).